-In order to get the word out, Heltzel's group is hosting a speaker series event with Dr. Bonnie Halpern-Felsher, a professor of pediatrics at Stanford University, at Los Altos High School on Thursday, Nov.
-14. The event will delve into the epidemic, why adolescents are drawn to e-cigarettes and vaping products, and what can be done by parents and teachers to prevent exposure to addictive nicotine or THC products.
-The talk will be followed by a panel with school administrators and Veronica Foster, a clinical supervisor at Community Health Awareness Council (CHAC).
+In order to get the word out, Heltzel's group scheduled a speaker series event with Dr. Bonnie Halpern-Felsher, a professor of pediatrics at Stanford University, at Los Altos High School on Thursday, Nov.
+14. The group planned to delve into the epidemic, why adolescents are drawn to e-cigarettes and vaping products, and what can be done by parents and teachers to prevent exposure to addictive nicotine or THC products.

 Abe-Koga said she wasn't aware of how many tobacco retailers were in Mountain View, but she said residents have raised concerns in recent months about e-cigarette manufacturer Juul Labs and its presence in the city.
 Earlier this year, the company shifted some of its operations into Mountain View amid heightened scrutiny in San Francisco, where the company is headquartered.
 Media reports from earlier this year say that the company now leases about 30,000 square feet for research and development at 420 N. Bernardo Ave. in the East Whisman area of Mountain View.